kkats/GO-SHIP-Easy-Ocean/README.md

 + Unless otherwise noted (e.g. [I01](https://github.com/kkats/WOCE-GO-SHIP-clean-sections/tree/master/I01/)), only _good_ (as defined by `flag=2`) data are used.
 This behaviour can be changed by modifying the QC section in `read_ctd_exchange.m`.
 + Missing value is `-999` for ASCII and binary outputs and `NaN` otherwise.
 + Vertical coordinate is in pressure.
 Assuming `Depth` and/or `Corrected depth` in the Exchange CTD or SUM is in meters, we convert them to pressure (in `reported_data.m`).
 If depth is missing, we assume the bottom of measurement is 10 dbar above seabed.
+If `Uncorrected depth` is available but `Corrected depth` is missing, we use the former.
 + Used v3.06 of [TEOS-10](http://www.teos-10.org/software.htm) to calculate Conservative Temperature and Absolute Salinity.
++ Dissolved oxygen concentration is converted to umol/kg (micro mol per kilogram).

 ## 0. Quick start
 To visualize`P16` section occupied in 2015, use;